 But obviously, the difference between pre-Covid and now is that this push has been largely driven by issues of safety in food manufacturing and the supply chain, and also protection of food industry workers.
 However, there is still an increasing appetite (excuse the pun) for this knowledge to enable consumers to buy from food suppliers who value things such as ethical and responsible ingredient sourcing, and fair pay of their workers.

 Stuck indoors, many of us are getting adventurous with our home cooking

 Another consumer trend hitting the headlines (and largely elevated by the pandemic) is the growth of a digitised presence, especially for those who previously used traditional channels, to meet the need for food on-demand.
-While the meal-planner/home-delivery players were already in the game in 2019, 2020 saw them catapult into the spotlight as people sought alternatives to long supermarket lines and to provide convenient at-home meals.
+While the meal-planner/home-delivery players were already in the game, 2020-2021 saw them catapult into the spotlight as people sought alternatives to long supermarket lines and to provide convenient at-home meals.
 Coined ‘omnichannel eating’, people are more able to eat what they want, where they want, with eCommerce allowing greater access to boutique, direct-to-consumer, suppliers.